ZoneMinder/zmeventnotification/README.md

 - Home Assistant sensors to control pushover notifications - You can create a 'Toggle Helper' which is an on/off switch and a 'Input Text Helper' which you can use to set a 'cool down' period between pushover notifications (configurable per monitor).
 If you do not use HA, there is a configurable option 'push_cooldown' for cooldowns between notifications.

 ** NOTE: The way a MLAPI detection works now is the requesting ZMES instance will dump its creds into a dictionary which is then encrypted (key and value).
 The name of the current route is the only data in the credential dump that is not encrypted (this is so MLAPI can look in its config to find a matching encryption key based on the route name).
 ZMES sends MLAPI the detection request along with its already logged in and verified JWT Auth token, this saves MLAPI from having to log into the API to ask for it's own JWT.
-MLAPI will work through the detections and at the end it will send the detection data back as well as the matching image (when ZMES receives the resposnse from mlapi it does not need to ask the API for the matching frame! more time saved!)
+MLAPI will work through the detections and at the end it will send the detection data back as well as the matching image (when ZMES receives the response from mlapi it does not need to ask the API for the matching frame! more time saved!)

 Example GIF - objdetect.jpg has polygon zone, labels, confidence and model names drawn on top.
 The timestamp is from ZM as I am using 'frames' (jpeg) storage instead of video passthrough that creates mp4s.